rfetick/MPU6050_light/README.md

 ## Documentation

-A documentation PDF is provided with the library, otherwise get it online at [https://github.com/rfetick/MPU6050_light](https://github.com/rfetick/MPU6050_light).
+A documentation PDF is provided within the library folder, otherwise get it online at [https://github.com/rfetick/MPU6050_light](https://github.com/rfetick/MPU6050_light).
 It includes definitions of the functions and gives a minimal example of usage of the code.
 More examples can be found in the dedicated `examples/` subfolder of the library.

 ## License